PreethamNimmagadda02/FestFlow/README.md

 ### Growth Strategy

-### Phase 2: Enhanced Interactivity and User Experience
+### Phase 3: Real-World Integration and Automation

-* **Interactive Gantt Chart:** Allow users to drag and drop tasks on the Gantt chart to adjust schedules and dependencies.
 * **Notifications:** Implement a notification system to alert users of important events, such as when a task is completed or an approval is required.
-* **Improved Task Management:**
-    * Allow for the creation of sub-tasks within larger tasks.
-    * Add the ability to attach files to tasks (e.g., contracts, design mockups).
-    * Implement a search and filtering system for tasks.

-### Phase 3: Real-World Integration and Automation

 * **API Integrations:**
     * **LogisticsCoordinatorAgent:** Connect to Calendar API to automatically schedule events and reminders.
 Integrate with mapping services like Maps for venue and travel planning.